katajakasa/aetherguild3/doc/PROTOCOL.md

 }
 ```

-### Error
+### 1.3.
+Error event

 If error happens on server side, the server will respond with a following error structure.
-Note that
+Note that an
-error should be automatically taken as stream closing events -- when an error happens, no further messages
+error should be automatically taken as a stream closing event -- when an error happens, no further messages
 will be sent in the stream and it can be safely considered as dead.
 Stream ID can be re-used if necessary.

 ```